enigmasys/MetaDataParser/README.md

 - In the directory that has 'frontend.py' run

         streamlit run frontend.py
-  Now you should see the interface
+  Now you should see the interface by opening the link that shows up in your command line
   ![Interface](./interface.png)

 # How to use the tool